 Browser extension: Zotero

-The most difficult part in the research process is keeping track of all of your sources.
-The traditional methods have been that you print all the pages that you visit, or copy and paste the text from the web sources onto a Word document.
-However, the problem with those methods is not only are they troublesome but also the chance of misplacing them are greater.
-Moreover, when you are done with your paper and you have to create citation for each of your sources one-by-one is not only time consuming but also increases factor of human error.
+The most difficult part of the research process is keeping track of all of your sources.
+The traditional methods have been that you print all the pages that you visit, or copy and paste the text from the web sources into a Word document.
+However, the problem with those methods is not only are they troublesome but also the chance of misplacing them is greater.
+Moreover, when you are done with your paper and you have to create a citation for each of your sources one-by-one is not only time consuming but also increases factor of human error.

 Zotero is a free Mozilla Firefox add-on which makes it easy to organize your sources and searches.
 It does that by saving the snapshot of the pages and saving the links.
-The best feature of the add-on is that it automatically creates citation for your saved sources in both APA and MLA format.
-In addition, since it is fully compatible with both Microsoft Office and Open Office; you can directory copy your citation into those softwares.
+The best feature of the add-on is that it automatically creates the citation for your saved sources in both APA and MLA format.
+In addition, since it is fully compatible with both Microsoft Office and Open Office; you can directory copy your citation into that software.

 Zotero is still an underdevelopment project.
-It has a dedicated link on its home page which allows enthusiastic individuals to contribute their new ideas or making improvements.
-For new user, they have great support page which comprehensively explain all the great features of Zotero.
+It has a dedicated link on its homepage which allows enthusiastic individuals to contribute their new ideas or making improvements.
+For a new user, they have great support page which comprehensively explains all the great features of Zotero.

 The only thing that I am on the lookout for is Zotero coming onto different browser platforms.
-Currently it is only support by Mozilla Firefox but that holds a certain disadvantage against it.
-In addition, I have noticed in occasional events that the sync features takes longer than usually.
+Currently, it is only supported by Mozilla Firefox but that holds a certain disadvantage against it.
+In addition, I have noticed in occasional events that the sync features take longer than usual.
 This could be due to their storage or the format that they are using.

 Overall, I think Zotero is a great free tool for everyone who wants to efficiently save time and sources.
 I most favorite feature of Zotero is highlight and share.
 I am sure that the few glitches that Zotero currently has will soon disappear.